Anujh23/australian-company-data-pipeline/README.md

-#Australian Company Data Pipeline
+# 📊 Australian Company Data Pipeline

 This project builds a simple data pipeline to combine business information from **Common Crawl** and **ABR (Australian Business Register)** using **Python, PySpark, and PostgreSQL**.

 ---

-##What This Project Does
+## 🚀 What This Project Does

 - Gets 200,000+ Australian company websites from **Common Crawl**
 - Extracts official company info from **ABR XML files**